Coolest Free Scavenger Hunt Ideas

 Initial Preparations

-If you are planning that each team ride around in a vehicle, it's best to have no more than four kids on each team (plus an adult that can drive) - that way everyone (five people total) can fit in one car (unless you have a big car that holds more people).
-If the hunt is by foot, you don't need to worry about the amount of kids on a team.
+If you are planning that each team ride around in a vehicle, it’s best to have no more than four kids on each team (plus an adult that can drive) – that way everyone (five people total) can fit in one car (unless you have a big car that holds more people).
+If the hunt is by foot, you don’t need to worry about the number of kids on a team.

 Each team gets a list of things to find in or around the party area or an assigned location, and the first team to find everything on the list (in a designated amount of time) wins!
 If none of the teams finish finding everything on their list once the game is over, then the team that finds the most is the winning team.

-There are lots of possibilities for a scavenger hunt theme: The scavenger hunt can take place outside or inside, have a particular theme like at the beach or an 'around the neighborhood' scavenger hunt, and can take place using pictures, clues, a camera, and loads of variations (more on this below in our scavenger hunt theme section).
+There are lots of possibilities for a scavenger hunt theme: The scavenger hunt can take place outside or inside, have a particular theme like at the beach or an ‘around the neighborhood’ or mall scavenger hunt, and can take place using pictures, clues, a camera, and loads of variations (more on this below in our scavenger hunt theme section).

 At the end of each scavenger hunt there will be a winning team.
 The winning team is the one to bring all of the items on the list; or maybe each item on the list has a certain amount of points, so the team with the most points wins.
 You can also add or deduct points for teams that are early or late arriving to the last and final location (a location and final time that is known from the beginning of the hunt).
 For example: "You earn ten points if you are early", "You lose a point for each minute you are late", etc.